rich-p-rich/coffee-and-honey-p5/test-results.md

 - Samsung Internet version 25.0.1.3 on a Samsung A33
 - Mozilla Firefox

-Limited testing done on Microsoft Edge to test general look and functionalities from PDP to checkout.
+Limited testing done on Microsoft Edge to test general look and functionalities from PDP to completing a purchase.

 **Test 1.
 Homepage and Base.html frame**